Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

          the 2th  epoch.
 Above Learning rate with Scheduler helped us to achieve the highest test  accuracy of 99.46.

-     5- The model shows consistant 99.4% accuracy for last few epochs
+     5- The model shows consistant 99.4% accuracy for last few epochs.